From Arnold and Maria to your newly divorced neighbor down the street, why does it seem

 at least 60 hours in mediation training/experience, and a commitment to following the ModelStandards of Practice for Family and Divorce Mediation.

-At Weinberger Divorce & Family Law Group, we provide private divorce mediators as well as divorce attorneys
+At Weinberger Divorce & Family Law Group, LLC, we provide private divorce mediators as well as divorce attorneys

 who are experienced in all aspects of the divorce process.
 For your personal consultation on